buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 - You grant up to 5 creatures that you can see resistance to a damage type of your choice for 8 hours.
 - You grant up to 4 creatures that you can see immunity to a single spell or other magical effect for 8 hours.
 For example, you could make yourself and all your companions immune to a lich' \*\*s life drain attack.

-State your wish to the Narrator as precisely as possible.
+State your wish to the Game Master as precisely as possible.
 The Game Master has great latitude in ruling what occurs in such an instance; the greater the wish, the greater the likelihood that something goes wrong.
 The spell could simply fail, the effect you desire could only be partly achieved, or you could suffer some unforeseen consequence as a result of how you worded the wish.

 ### Ljust' \*\*s Tear